dashgen-project/dashgen/README.md

 ## Accounts management

-Official DashGen accounts have been created for Google, Vercel, MongoDB and Zoho.
-The only platform which access is possible only through my personal account is Hostinger, responsible for the domain management of the e-mail used in Zoho.
-This is because it has my credit card information to pay for the domain.
+Official DashGen accounts have been created for the necessary tools to this application: Google, Vercel, MongoDB, Zoho and Hostinger.
 Get in touch with me for more information.

 Copyright 2021-2023 &copy; Henrique Sander Lourenço (henriquesander27@gmail.com)